zeuslawyer/graphQL_Mead/basics/QUICK NOTES.md

 #typeDefs
-This is how you define the type of __Operations__ and the data types of values retrieved.
+This is how you define the type (schema) of __Operations__ and the data types of values being operated on.

 Data in GraphQL fall into two broad categories.
 They are:
 1) scalar types (store a single, discrete value).